 - Create a roster of lawyers with expertise and experience in this area of law.

 The program can be accessed by court order or by referral.
 Referrals can be made by a child or youth, a child protection worker, a family member or anyone else who knows the child or youth.
-These people can make a request for a lawyer by filling out the Application to Request a Lawyer or contacting Children’s Counsel at the number noted above.
+These people can make a request for a lawyer by filling out the Request a Lawyer Referral Form or contacting Children's Counsel at the number noted above.

 In deciding whether to appoint a lawyer, the court or the Counsel for Children is to consider all relevant factors, including: